naelolaiz/fpga_tutorial/README.md

 * then the vcd file can be opened from gtkwave and it looks like this:
 ![gtkwave of simulation of example 3](doc/screenshot_gtkwave_on_example_3.png)

-Alternatives for gtkwave (they even have serial decoders!)
+Alternatives for gtkwave
  * [sigrok](https://sigrok.org/wiki/Main_Page)
+   * includes command line interface
  * [PulseView](https://sigrok.org/wiki/PulseView) (Qt frontend for sigrok)
+   * includes serial bus decoders!
+(I guess sigrok already have them)